Bidders Can Go Home With Two FREE Cars And AED 100,000 On The 52Nd UAE National Day!

-(MENAFN- ForPressRelease) Sharjah, UAE - December 1st, 2023 - In celebration of the 52nd UAE National Day, Marhaba Auctions, the largest live car auction in the UAE, unveils a massive giveaway.
+Sharjah, UAE– In celebration of the 52nd UAE National Day, Marhaba Auctions, the largest live car auction in the UAE, unveils a massive giveaway.

 Marhaba Auctions is showcasing 1100+ cars in the auctions leading to UAE National Day.
 Valid from November 25th until December 03rd, participants that buy a car at any of the Marhaba Auctions' branches will get the chance to enter a raffle draw to win TWO FREE cars.
 Additionally, lucky winners will be entitled to AED 100,000 worth of cash prizes and gifts combined, amplifying the significance of this celebration.
 To add to the excitement, Marhaba Auctions has also prepared a range of activities and surprises.
 Bidders will be served authentic Emirati beverages & snacks, in addition to enjoying live performances and the exhilarating auction experience.